-Proprietary solutions may bear the putative perception of control over one’s solution, usually at the expense of significantly higher cost.
-More importantly, vulnerabilities are potentially undetected for longer time frames and updates need to be addressed and delivered through custom made channels.
+Proprietary solutions may bear the putative perception of control over one’s solution, usually at the expense of significantly higher costs.
+More importantly, vulnerabilities are potentially undetected for longer time frames and updates need to be addressed and delivered through custom-made channels.
 Besides, proprietary solutions will always carry the risk of a “security through obscurity” claim.
 This is due to a lack of transparency to customers and users.

 Open-source solutions, like the Linux community which dominates the IoT application space traditionally, have strong advantages compared to proprietary solutions.
 They recognize vulnerabilities fast and address them quickly.
 However, the user is responsible to build and integrate the update into his product and deliver it to his customers.
 This requires specific domain expertise, skillset, and infrastructure which, in turn, needs to be hosted and managed – securely.
 The associated cost is substantial and will be eventually carried by the customers.

 Managed solutions address this operational and technological challenge of Open-source solutions.
 They combine the advantages of both worlds: Quick community addressed detection and correction of vulnerabilities on one hand.
 On the other hand a reliable and rapid delivery of security updates to customer devices on the other hand.
 The most successful and prominent solution to date is certainly Android which has revolutionized user experience in the consumer electronics space over the last decade and is ready for industrial applications.
 It is worth noting that in contrast to Android’s deployment in consumer devices, the lifetime of industrial devices is longer and with this, there is a stronger incentive to deliver updates.